 Immunostains are used to differentiate primary pulmonary adenocarcinoma from metastatic adenocarcinoma to the lung (eg, breast, prostate, colorectal), to distinguish adenocarcinoma from malignant mesothelioma, and to determine the neuroendocrine status of tumors.
-Immunohistochemical staining is described in the NSCLC algorithm (see Principles of Pathologic Review in the NCCN Guidelines for Non-Small Cell Lung Cancer).
-However, limited use of IHC in small tissue samples is recommended to conserve tumor tissue for molecular studies, especially in patients with advanced disease.
-81,86 For the 2016 update (Version 1), the NCCN Panel added a recommendation that IHC should be judiciously used to preserve tissue for molecular testing.
+IHC staining is described in the NSCLC algorithm (see Principles of Pathologic Review in the NCCN Guidelines for NSCLC).
+However, limited use of IHC in small tissue samples is recommended to NCCN Guidelines Index Table of Contents Discussion conserve tumor tissue for molecular studies, especially in patients with advanced disease.
+The NCCN Panel recommends that IHC should be judiciously used to preserve tissue for molecular testing.
 Before using IHC, all findings should be assessed including routine H&E histology, clinical findings, imaging studies, and the patient's history.
-Although cytology can be used to distinguish adenocarcinomas from squamous cell carcinomas, IHC is also useful for poorly differentiated NSCLC in small biopsy and/or cytology specimens. ^{57,87} Squamous cell carcinomas are often TTF-1 negative and p63 positive, whereas adenocarcinomas are usually TTF-1 positive.
-57 These 2 markers may be sufficient to distinguish adenocarcinomas from squamous cell carcinomas.
-57,87 Other markers (eq. p40, Napsin A) may also be useful in distinguishing adenocarcinoma from squamous cell carcinoma.
-88,89 tissue for molecular testing.
-The stains that are positive for adenocarcinoma include carcinoembryonic antigen (CEA), B72.3, Ber-EP4, MOC-31, CD15, claudin-4, and TTF-1; these stains are negative for mesothelioma.
-92 Stains that are sensitive and specific for mesothelioma include WT-1, calretinin, D2-40 (podoplanin antibody), 93 HMBW-1, and cytokeratin 5/6. ^{90,91} If needed, a panel of 4 markers can be used to distinguish mesothelioma from adenocarcinoma-2 are positive in mesothelioma and 2 are positive in adenocarcinoma but negative in mesothelioma-including calretinin, cytokeratin 5/6 (or WT-1), CEA, and MOC-31 (or B72.3, Ber-EP4, or BG-8). ^{90,91,94}
+Although cytology can be used to distinguish adenocarcinomas from squamous cell carcinomas, IHC is also useful for poorly differentiated NSCLC in small biopsy and/or cytology specimens.
+Squamous cell carcinomas are often TTF-1 negative and p63 positive, whereas adenocarcinomas are usually TTF-1 positive.
+These 2 markers may be sufficient to distinguish adenocarcinomas from squamous cell carcinomas.
+Other markers (eg, p40, Napsin A) may also be useful in distinguishing adenocarcinoma from squamous cell carcinoma.